Mukhtiar22/FastAPI-Practice/README.md

-# Patient Management System API
+# Patient Management System by using FastAPI

 ## Description